ccy7701/pf-visualiser/docs/spec-history.md

 ## 7. UI Notes

-The initial UI shall prioritise data entry and trend readability over mobile responsiveness.
+The UI prioritises data entry and trend readability while retaining responsive control wrapping.

 Expected desktop view:

 * left input column for selected month values
-* right visualisation column for two vertically stacked charts
+* right visualisation column with one selectable chart pane
 * save button in the monthly inputs header
 * selected month display in the monthly inputs header
 * month picker, COH input, ELR input, and EPF input grouped in a balance tab
 * balance, income, and expense inputs separated by tabs
 * category input cells arranged in a two-column grid
+* one selected visualisation displayed at a time
-* COH rendered as a standalone line series
+* TFP rendered as the default line series
-* income and expenses rendered as standalone grouped bar series
+* stacked COH/ELR/EPF, grouped income/expenses, and expense-category pie alternatives
 * previous and next buttons for one-month history window paging